 One of the oldest cities is Prague, which dates back to about the 9th century.
 The historical Prague astronomical clock is special, I must admit.
-The clock was the master Hanus in 1490.
+The clock was created by Mikulas in 1410 and perfected by the master Hanus in 1490.
 In 1864 Josef Manes created the astronomical clock and calendar panel, not for the exact time but to imitate the supposed orbits of the sun and moon about the earth.
 It shows the movement of the sun and moon through the 12 signs of the zodiac, which was of great importance in the 16th century.
 The astronomical clock also displays various figures, including Vanity, Avarice, a Turk and a skeleton named Death.
 Around the calendar dial are the figures of an angel, a philosopher, an astronomer and a chronicler.
 When the clock struck the hour the twelve apostles peep out of a window that opens to display them.